 • Swim with or feed the nurse sharks around the marina

-Yacht Charter Day 3 – Norman’s Cay
+Day 3 – Norman’s Cay

 Just like Highborne Cay, Norman’s Cay is also partly uninhabited.
 Hence, there is no dearth of beautiful corals and the exotic underwater flora and fauna in the turquoise waters that splash on the resplendent beaches.
 Walk on the sandy beachfront lined with palm trees and spend the day ambling around.

-While Norman’s Cay wears a calm look throughout the year, it’s amusing to note that it was once a haven for drug smugglers and pirates, in the late 1970s and early 1980s.
+While Norman’s Cay wears a calm look throughout the year, it’s amusing to note that it was once a haven for drug smugglers and pirates in the late 1970s and early 1980s.
 Post the turn of the millennium, when the Bahamas experienced globalization, the cay was bought and turned into a private island.
-However, it still has a whiff of its olden days with the remains of a mansion and plain wreckage dotting its shallow waters.
+However, it still has a whiff of its olden days, with the remains of a mansion and plain wreckage dotting its shallow waters.

 Sailing in Norman’s Cay – Things to Know